Designed for Middle, High School, and College Students

-Shifting Boundaries – an evidence-based, multi-level prevention program for middle school students on bullying, sexual harassment, and precursors to dating violence.
+Shifting Boundaries – (Middle Grades) A CDC approved, evidence-based prevention program for middle school students on bullying, sexual harassment, and precursors to dating violence.
+(4 sessions)